programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 - **SPARQL** - _Protocol and RDF Query Language_ - The language used to query RDF graph databases
 - **RDF** - _Resource Description Framework_ - A method for structuring data as a graph or network of connected statements, rather than a series of tables.
 - **LOD** - _Linked Open Data_ - LOD is RDF data published online with dedicated URIs in such a manner than developers can reliably reference it.
+- **statement** - Sometimes also called a "triple", an RDF statement is a quantum of knowledge comprising a _subject_, _predicate_, and _object_.
 - **URI** - _Uniform Resource Identifier_ - a string of characters for identifying a resource.
-A **URL**, or uniform resource locator, is a type of URI that points to resources on the web.
+RDF statements use URIs to link various resources together.
+A URL, or uniform resource locator, is a type of URI that points to resources on the web.
+- **literal** - Some objects in RDF statements do not refer to other resources with a URI, but instead convey a value, such as text (`"Rembrandt van Rijn"`), a number (`5`), or a date (`1606-06-15`).
+These are known as literals.
 - **prefix** - In order to simplify SPARQL queries, a user may specify prefixes that act as abbreviations for full URIs.
 These abbreviations, or **QNames**, are also used in namespaced XML documents.
-- **statement** - Sometimes also called a "triple", an RDF statement is a quantum of knowledge comprising a _subject_, _predicate_, and _object_.

 # Real-world queries